bifurcation/fourq/draft-ladd-cfrg-4q.md

 that it agrees with the above function on all inputs and failure cases, and does not leak information about secret keys.
-For example, refer to the constant-time fixed-base scalar multiplication algorithm implemented in {{FourQlib}} to accelerate the computation of DH(m, G).
+For example, refer to the constant-time fixed-base scalar multiplication algorithm implemented in {{FourQlib}} to accelerate the computation of multiplications by the generator G.

 # IANA Considerations